mjgasior/cracker-app/cracker-client/README.md

 - `apollo-boost` - package containing everything you need to set up Apollo Client (bare `@apollo/client` was lacking a comfortable way of [adding authorization header](https://www.apollographql.com/docs/react/networking/authentication/#header "Apollo GQL docs") to all GQL requests)
 - `auth0-js` - client side JavaScript toolkit for Auth0 authorization API
 - `graphql` - the JavaScript reference implementation for GraphQL, a query language for APIs created by Facebook
+- `leaflet` - open-source JavaScript library for mobile-friendly interactive maps based on OpenStreetMap
+- `react-leaflet` - this package provides an abstraction of 🍃 [Leaflet](https://leafletjs.com/) as ⚛️ React components.
 - `react-router-dom` - the standard routing library for React, keeps your UI in sync with the URL - it has a simple API with powerful features like lazy code loading, dynamic route matching, and location transition handling built right in (these are Document Object Model bindings for React Router)
 - `styled-components` - allows to write plain CSS in components without worrying about class name collisions, it helps to write CSS that's scoped to a single component and does not leak to any other element in the page